ldorofeeva/x_flu/README.md

 3. Select preferred Colour map;
 4. (optional) choose preferred visualization method;
 5. Press "Render" button or simply press Enter to visualize the data.

+**Patch visualization parameters:**

+* **patch_size** - equal to the actual size of the beam in millimeters.

+**Interpolate visualization parameters:**

+* **grid_step** - size of the interpolation grid cell in millimiters;
+* **method** - interpolation method (either nearest neighbour or linear).

+*Additional feature*:
+On energy region selection, the application searches for X-ray K + L Emission Lines in the region and prints out corresponding periodic table elements if less than 4 lines are found.
+Periodic Table and X-ray energies data are taken from BRUKER.